What is BYOD?

 The increased popularity of BYOD created brand new promotional opportunities for device manufacturers.
 In 2020, we are going to see more and more devices marketed “perfect for BYOD.”

 Companies are coming up with tablets, laptops, and smartphones that are “most suitable” for BYOD use and compliant with BYOD policies.
 Consumers are likely to dish out more money for a “BYOD-safe” or “BYOD-perfect” device than they would for a standard tablet or laptop.

 Fingerprint and retina scanning, as well as facial recognition, are becoming available on the majority of mobile devices.
 In 2020, they are likely to turn into an integral security measure for the BYOD approach.

 Biometric scanners will be used widely to verify an employee’s identity to grant access to corporate data via a BYOD device.
 According to Duo’s 2019 report that studied half a billion users, 77% of mobile devices used to access business applications have biometrics configured.

 As zero-trust security policies are becoming a necessity for companies favoring BYOD, strict biometrics identification is required to use apps that access the network.

 As the BYOD market is growing, companies are trying hard to adjust to the security threats while enjoying new cost-cutting and employee satisfaction opportunities.
 In 2020, they will focus on tweaking BYOD policies to meet new cybersecurity challenges.

-Do not want to lose customers while relocating your office?
-Check out our favorite blog post and subscribe our blog!
+Don’t want to lose customers while relocating your office?
+Check out our favorite blog posts and subscribe to our blog!